jdpclarke/Milestone-Project-1/README.md

 - **As a user,** I want the website to be easy to navigate and understand, even if I'm not familiar with funding terminology.
 I want clear explanations of acronyms and jargon.

-  - **Acceptance Criteria:**
+  **Acceptance Criteria:**

   - The website has a clear and intuitive navigation menu.
   - A consistent page layout is used throughout the site.
   - The website uses clear and concise language.

-  - **Tasks:**
+  **Tasks:**
   - Design and implement the navigation menu.
   - Create a consistent page template.
   - Review all content for clarity and conciseness.
   - Conduct usability testing to ensure ease of navigation.

 #### Feature 2: Mobile Responsiveness

 - **As a user on a mobile device,** I want the website to be responsive and display correctly on my smaller screen, ensuring a seamless experience.

-  - **Acceptance Criteria:**
+  **Acceptance Criteria:**

   - The website adapts to different screen sizes and orientations.
   - The layout, images, and text resize appropriately on mobile devices.
   - The website is usable on touchscreens.

-  - **Tasks:**
+  **Tasks:**
   - Implement responsive design using CSS media queries and Bootstrap.
   - Test the website on various mobile devices and screen sizes.
   - Ensure touch screen compatibility.

 #### Feature 3: Information about ESFA

 - **As a potential student,** I want to easily find information about the ESFA and its role in funding adult education so that I can understand the overall funding landscape.

-  - **Acceptance Criteria:**
+  **Acceptance Criteria:**

   - A dedicated section on the ESFA is present on the website.
   - The section explains the ESFA's mission and responsibilities related to adult education funding.
   - The information is presented in clear, concise language, avoiding jargon or providing definitions for technical terms.
   - Links to the official ESFA website are provided for further reading.

-  - **Tasks:**
+  **Tasks:**
   - Research and gather information about the ESFA.
   - Write content for the ESFA section, ensuring clarity and accuracy.
   - Create the HTML structure for the ESFA section.
   - Style the section using CSS.
   - Add links to the official ESFA website.

 #### Feature 4: Understanding Funding Models

 - **As an adult learner,** I want to understand the different funding models available (fully funded, co-funded, Advanced Learner Loan) so that I can assess which options are most relevant to my circumstances.

-  - **Acceptance Criteria:**
+  **Acceptance Criteria:**

   - Each funding model (fully funded, co-funded, Advanced Learner Loan) is clearly explained in its own section.
   - The explanations include eligibility criteria, application processes, and any associated costs.
   - Examples of courses or situations where each funding model might apply are provided.
   - The information is accessible and easy to understand, even for users unfamiliar with funding terminology.

-  - **Tasks:**
+  **Tasks:**
   - Research and document the various funding models.
   - Create separate sections for each funding model.
   - Write clear explanations for each model, including eligibility and application information.
   - Add examples to illustrate each model.
   - Style the funding model sections.

 #### Feature 5: Exploring Career Paths and Funding

 - **As someone considering a career change,** I want to explore potential career paths and see what funding opportunities are available for relevant courses so that I can plan my next steps.

-  - **Acceptance Criteria:**
+  **Acceptance Criteria:**

   - The website provides links to resources for exploring career paths (e.g., job market information, career advice websites).
   - Information on how to find funded courses related to specific career areas is included.
   - The website clearly explains how funding can support career changes.

-  - **Tasks:**
+  **Tasks:**

   - Research and identify relevant career exploration resources.
   - Create a section on career change and funding.
   - Provide links to career resources.
   - Explain how to find funded courses related to career changes.
   - Style the career change section.

 #### Feature 6: Clear Website Introduction

 - **As a first-time visitor,** I want a clear explanation of what the website offers so I can quickly understand if it's relevant to me.

-  - **Acceptance Criteria:**
+  **Acceptance Criteria:**

   - The homepage includes a concise and compelling introduction to the website's purpose.
   - The introduction clearly states the target audience and the services provided.
   - Key benefits of using the website are highlighted.
   - The introduction is visually appealing and easy to read.

-  - **Tasks:**
+  **Tasks:**
   - Write a clear and concise introductory paragraph for the homepage.
   - Design the layout of the homepage introduction section.
   - Choose appropriate visuals (images, icons) to accompany the introduction.

 #### Feature 7: Eligibility Assessment Referral via Help Page Form

 - **As a user who is unsure about my eligibility and seeking assistance,** I want to be able to submit a request for an eligibility assessment via a form on the help page so I can get personalised advice and understand my funding options.

-  - **Acceptance Criteria:**
+  **Acceptance Criteria:**

   - A dedicated form for eligibility assessment requests is present on the help page.
   - The form is clearly labelled and easy to find on the help page.
   - The form collects the necessary information from the user (e.g., contact details, course interests, employment status, specific questions).
-    - The user receives confirmation (e.g., a thank you message or email) that their request has been submitted successfully.
+  - The user receives confirmation (e.g., a thank you message) that their request has been submitted successfully.
   - Information is provided about the typical timeframe for response.
   - The form is accessible and usable on all devices (desktop, tablet, mobile).

-  - **Tasks:**
+  **Tasks:**
   - Design and develop the eligibility assessment request form, including appropriate input fields (text, dropdowns, checkboxes).
   - Determine the specific information required from users for the eligibility assessment.
   - Implement client-side form validation to ensure data accuracy and completeness before submission.
   - Create a confirmation message to acknowledge successful submission and provide further information to the user.
-    - Ensure the form and help page content are accessible according to WCAG guidelines (e.g., proper labelling, keyboard navigation, screen reader compatibility).
   - Thoroughly test the form submission process, including validation and confirmation.

 ### Design